-I am spending this summer as a W.M.
-Keck Foundation Fellow at the Huntington Library, in Pasadena, and as a Residential Fellow at the Linda Hall Library, in Kansas City.
-In 2015-2016, I was a Daniel and Florence Guggenheim Fellow at the Smithsonian National Air and Space Museum.
-I spent the 2014-2015 academic year as a Doctoral Exchange Fellow at the Institut d'Études Politiques de Paris (Sciences Po), conducting extensive archival research in Parisian archives (like the Archives Nationales, the Musée de l'Air et de l'Espace and the Bibliothèque Historique de la Ville de Paris) and in the nearby cities of Le Mans, Reims, and Châlons-en-Champagne.
+This past summer, De Oliveira was a W.M.
+Keck Foundation Fellow at the Huntington Library, in Pasadena, and a Residential Fellow at the Linda Hall Library, in Kansas City.
+In 2015-2016, he was a Daniel and Florence Guggenheim Fellow at the Smithsonian National Air and Space Museum.
+He spent the 2014-2015 academic year as a Doctoral Exchange Fellow at the Institut d'Études Politiques de Paris (Sciences Po), conducting extensive archival research in Parisian archives and in the nearby cities of Le Mans, Reims, and Châlons-en-Champagne.

 De Oliveira was born and raised in Belo Horizonte, Brazil.
 He graduated with distinction from the University of Kansas with a B.A. in History and a B.S.J. in Journalism.
 At KU, he also wrote regularly for The University Daily Kansan, working as an associate opinion editor, copy editor, reporter, and columnist.
 De Oliveira has also worked for NPR's Weekend Edition and Verso Books, and has published pieces in Slate, Jacobin, CartaCapital, and Observatório da Imprensa.